 - ETF overlap is the percentage of holdings two ETFs share in common; a higher figure means more similar exposure.

-- VAS and A200 have an estimated overlap of 94% based on top holdings, so holding both adds limited extra diversification.
+- VAS and A200 have an estimated overlap of approximately 94% based on top holdings, so holding both adds limited extra diversification.

 - Overlap varies by ETF type; Australian shares ETFs typically overlap more with each other than with global shares ETFs.